 On 28 April 1854, HMS Resolute, locked in Arctic ice, was reluctantly abandoned by Captain Henry Kellett, on orders from Sir Edward Belcher.
 Post abandonment the fate of the vessel remained a mystery, assumed lost she drifted unbeknown to the world at a rate of one and a half nautical miles per day.
 In 1855 Captain James Buddington of the whaler George Henry found HMS Resolute just outside of Baffin’s Bay - an astonishing 1,200 miles from where she was abandoned by her crew.
 Buddington took the HMS Resolute back to America.
 During this time Anglo-American relations were fractious so HMS Resolute was returned to England as a peace offering to ease the strain on the relations after a $40,000 re-fitting of the ship.
 HMS Resolute served in the Royal Navy uneventfully until she was retired and broken up in 1879.

-The HMS Resolute was built as the merchant ship Ptarmigan in South Shields in 1849 and acquired by the Royal Navy the following year.
+The HMS Resolute was built as the merchant ship Ptarmigan in Newcastle in 1849 and acquired by the Royal Navy the following year.
 A model of HMS Resolute was given to William Mumford, a former Lloyd’s Register Principal Surveyor at Glasgow.
 The model currently resides at 71 Fenchurch Street in the Lloyd’s Register Heritage and Education Centre department.
 It is approximately 124cm wide and 80cm tall.

 William Mumford was born in 1830 and died in 1908.
 He was employed as a surveyor by Lloyd’s Register from 1857 until 1889.
 He began as assistant surveyor for the first five years of his career but was made surveyor in Sunderland in 1862, later being stationed at Liverpool and then at Glasgow.
 Mumford’s diary is currently in the possession of The Public Archives of Canada covering the period when he was a crew member onboard HMS Resolute.